taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/01-redux-patterns.md

 }
 ~~~~~~~~

-The action would be dispatched in paralell with the `COMPLETE_TODO` action.
+The action would be dispatched in parallel with the `COMPLETE_TODO` action.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~